metocean/SAET_master/README.md

 python saet_run.py --rm=dp --fp=NONE --sd=20230401 --cd=20230415 --ed=20230430 --mc=15 --lp=NONE --ll=NONE --sp=S2MSI1C --sl=30SYJ --np=1,2
 ```

-In case we want to reprocess any previous downloaded image, for example using other water index or thresholding method, we only have to change these parameters and repeat the same command line but changing the run mode (--rm) to “op”.
+In case we want to reprocess previous downloaded images, for example by using other water index or thresholding method, we only have to change these parameters and repeat the same command line but changing the run mode (--rm) to “op”.
 In this case, the images previously downloaded will be reprocessed.

 ```
 python saet_run.py --rm=op --wi=mndwi